Understanding the Difference Between <b> and <strong>

 .bold-text { font-weight: bold;}

-This keeps styling and structure separate, improving maintainability and allowing you far more finite control over how your emphasised text looks on the screen.
+This keeps styling and structure separate, improving maintainability and allowing you far more finegrained control over how your emphasised text looks on the screen.

 <p>The <span class="bold-text">SuperWidget 3,000</span> is now available.</p>

-However, still use <strong> when text carries meaning.
-CSS alone cannot convey importance to search engines or assistive technologies.
+However, still use <strong> when text carries strong importance.
+CSS alone cannot convey that semantic distinction, although user agents may present it in different ways.

 Key Takeaways

-• To apply bold styling without semantic importance, use <b>.
+• To draw attention for a utilitarian purpose without extra importance, use <b>.

-• If you need to convey significance, using <strong> ensures that the text stands out for assistive technologies and search engines.
+• If you need to convey significance, using <strong> marks the text as strongly important; user agents decide how to present that meaning.

-• Use <b> for purely visual emphasis and <strong> when text carries meaning.
+• Use <b> to draw attention without extra importance and <strong> when text carries strong importance.

 • For styling alone, CSS is a better approach than using <b>, but you can combine it with a <strong> tag where you want the text to be both visually bold and semantically significant.